Lorantine/derogam/README.md

 # Feedback

-Please take a look and enjoy what I make, and give feedback even about the tiniest things like a typo, or an outfit/weapon that may seem too stromg.
+Please take a look and enjoy what I make, and give feedback even about the tiniest things like a typo, or an outfit/weapon that may seem too strong.